rkwitt/teaching/SS21/ML/PS/README.md

 group_00 | Max | Mustermann2 | 0101010102
 ```

 Each group can decide which questions on an exercise sheet to solve.
 These solutions have to be handed-in by the **deadline** announced [below](#Exercise-sheets).
-I will provide, for each group and exercise sheet, an upload link (within the same spreadsheet used for the group membership) which can be used to upload the solution(s).
+I will provide, for each group and exercise sheet, an upload link (which will be sent out via e-mail once a new exercise sheet is available) which can be used to upload the solution(s).
+All members of the same group will have the same upload link.
 At the time of the deadline, these links will be deactivated.
-Note that the links will be **upload** only.
 The scanned pages should be composed as **one PDF file** within which each page is numbered (e.g., `1/3`, etc.) and the names of all group members who participated are on the first page.
 A best-practice example can be found [here](Example-Submission.pdf).

 Once the deadline has passed, I will provide a short video explaining one possible solution to each exercise.
 Note that there is not just one correct solution to most of the exercises.